Maol-1997/scrapping/README.md

 # scrapping
-random scripts for scrappings web with playwright
+random scripts for web scraping with playwright